plmcdowe/Cisco-and-Bash/README.md

 ## [ 1 ] **Intro:**
 IOS.sh has been available in Cisco since *early* IOS 15.
 It is a shell environment that peels back the Cisco CLI, allowing many familiar Bash/Shell commands.
 IOS.sh can be enabled epehmerally with: `terminal shell` from privileged exec.
 Or, it can be configured as a permenant feature with:
 ```
 conf t
 shell processing full
 ```
-I have implemented `shell processing full`.
+I chose the `shell processing full` route.
 With the feature enabled, you can save and load "shell environments", stored in bootflash.
 (More on this later).